UI5/linter/docs/Rules.md

 ## no-renamed-manifest-property

-In manifest version 2, some of the properties are renamed, so the new names must be adjusted to match the schema.
+Manifest Version 2 renames several properties of earlier versions.
+Their names must be adjusted to match the new schema.

 ## no-legacy-ui5-version-in-manifest-2